INSPIRATION

 Our Italian Life: I have walked up and down the mountain four times today.
 Taking Luca to and from school and then picking him up again.

-It’s reminded me of why we came here, to reconnect, to spend time with our kids, to enjoy life and all it’s simple pleasures.
+It’s reminded me of why we came here, to reconnect, to spend time with our kids, to enjoy life and all its simple pleasures.

 Creating a Simple Life